-No employee shall strike or refuse to perform h is/her as ssigned duties to the best of his/her ability.
-The Union will not cause or condone any strike, slow-down or other rinterfer ence of th he normal operation ıs.
-Knov vledgeable and d willful viol lation of this article by a any employ ee shall result in immedia ate dismis sal.
+No employee shall strike or refuse to perform their assigned duties to the best of their ability.
+The Union will not cause or condone any strike, slow-down or other interference of the normal operations.
+Knowledgeable and willful violation of this article by any employee shall result in immediate dismissal.